fuzzballb/nd00333_AZMLND_C2/README.md

 ### Notebook that does all the steps to setup an end to end pipeling using the Python SDK

-Note: While recoding there where only a few minutes of time left in the Lab
+Note: While recoding there where only a few minutes of time left in the Lab.
+See https://github.com/fuzzballb/nd00333_AZMLND_C2/blob/master/starter_files/aml-pipelines-with-automated-machine-learning-step.ipynb for an overview of the steps executed in the Notebook

 [![Notebook that does all the steps to setup an end to end pipeling using the Python SDK](https://img.youtube.com/vi/rcyM-dMFxAU/0.jpg)](https://www.youtube.com/watch?v=rcyM-dMFxAU&t=773)